redis/redis-doc/commands/srem.md

 O(1)

-Remove the specified _member_ from the set value stored at _key_.
-If _member_ was not a member of the set no operation is performed.
-If _key_ does not hold a set value an error is returned.
+Remove `member` from the set stored at `key`.
+If `member` is not a member of this set, no operation is performed.

+An error is returned when the value stored at `key` is not a set.

 @return

 @integer-reply, specifically:

-    1 if the new element was removed
+* `1` if the element was removed.
-    0 if the new element was not a member of the se
+* `0` if the element was not a member of the set.